Sponsored Links

-Exhaust hoods are essential in kitchens, laboratories and many industrial application for removing
+Exhaust hoods are essential in kitchens, laboratories and industrial application for removing

 Note!
 Potential hazardous and polluting applications requires special solutions.
-Always check local regulations.
+Always check local regulations before design.

-The capture velocity - v1 - of the exhaust hood can be estimated with the empirical equation
+Capture velocity - v1 - for an exhaust hood can be estimated with the empirical equation

 v1 = q / 2 y2 c (1)